|

 According to the principle of reciprocity, EV 6 is equivalent to any of the following (I have added annotations for the amount of blur for a moving subject and the amount of noise):

-EV 6 is risky territory: assuming you have something like a Nikon D3100 or Canon T2i camera that performs well up to about ISO 800, then no matter what choice you make in the reciprocity trade-off you risk either motion blur or a noisy photo, or both.
+EV 6 is risky territory: assuming you have a camera that performs well only up to about ISO 800, then no matter what choice you make in the reciprocity trade-off you risk either motion blur or a noisy photo, or both.
 And that's with a f/2.8 lens!
 If you only have the f/5.6 lens that came with your camera, your choices are dismal at EV 6:

 But you can turn that around by investing $100 in a 50mm f/1.8 lens (or $400 in a 85mm or 100mm lens) shooting at f/2: